 - 1 to 9 months after quitting: Food tastes better.
 Your sense of smell returns to normal.
 Ordinary activities (climbing stairs, housework) no longer leave you out of breath.
 Coughing and shortness of breath decrease; cilia (tiny hair-like structures that move mucus out of the lungs) regain normal function in the lungs, increasing the ability to handle mucus, clean the lungs, and reduce the risk of infection.

 - 1 year after quitting: The excess risk of coronary heart disease is half that of a smoker's.

 - 5 years after quitting: Your stroke risk is reduced to that of a nonsmoker 5 to 15 years after quitting.

 - 10 years after quitting: The lung cancer death rate is about half that of a continuing smoker's.
 The risk of cancer of the mouth, throat, esophagus, bladder, cervix, and pancreas decrease.

 - 15 years after quitting: The risk of coronary heart disease is that of a nonsmoker's.

 Smokers wanting to quit can make use of another non-medical strategy: getting support from an array of groups and phone counseling programs.
 Smokefree.gov and QuitNet is an online resource of information on smoking, quitting techniques, and withdrawal and cessation support.
-Columbia students can check out the Tobacco Cessation Program offered on campus, and residents of New York City can call 311 to request tobacco cessation materials and support.
-If you're a student or staff at another institution, check out their health services, as many schools and companies offer similar programs.
-Also, check out the links below to other Go Ask Alice! articles that deal with smoking and the process of quitting.
+If you're a student or staff at a university, check out your campus's health services, as many schools and companies offer similar programs.

 In the end, the decision to quit, and stay quit, is up to you.
 Wishing you the utmost determination and success in this important and challenging endeavor,